ktorio/ktor-samples/fullstack-mpp/README.md

 The structure:
 * `src/commonMain` - common code shared between the backend and the frontend
 * `src/backendMain` - ktor backend including fullstack-common code
 * `src/frontendMain` - kotlin-js code including fullstack-common code

 ## Running

 Run this project with:

 ```
-./gradlew :fullstack-mpp:run
+./gradlew run
 ```

 And navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.